Cheap Eats in Sydney

 Newtown and neighbouring Enmore are great places to hunt down a bargain meal, thanks to the large numbers of students in the area from the nearby University of Sydney.
 Choose from a huge range of Thai, Indian and Vietnamese restaurants, or head for Cairo Takeaway and Emma’s Snack Bar for great Middle Eastern food.

-Get your seafood fix at oyster happy hour.
-At Cosmopolitan Double Bay, they serve up freshly shucked oysters for just $2 every weekday between 5pm and 7pm.
-They’re just $1.50 each from Wednesday to Saturday at Black Bottle or $2.50 each at Riley Street Garage during happy hour from Wednesday to Friday.
-You’ll find $1.50 oysters at The Morrison on Wednesday, $1.50 oysters at Grain Bar on Thursday and $2 oysters at Maybe Sammy on Saturday.
+Think these tasty treats are too expensive?
+Not if you slurp them down at oyster happy hour.
+Cosmopolitan Double Bay serves up freshly shucked oysters for just $2 every weekday between 5pm and 7pm.
+During Black Bottle's aperitivo, oysters are only $1.50 each from Wednesday to Saturday, 5pm-7pm.
+Riley Street Garage has $2.50 oysters from 5pm-6pm, Wednesday to Friday.
+You’ll find $1.50 oysters at The Morrison on Wednesdays, $1.50 oysters at Grain Bar on Thursdays and $2 oysters at Maybe Sammy on Saturdays.

-If you plan carefully, it’s even possible to dine at Sydney’s top restaurants on a budget.
-Have a wagyu beef burger and a glass of wine for lunch at Rockpool for just $25.
-Weekday lunch at glass brasserie is a very reasonable $29.
-Sit at the bar at Bennelong and try the chef’s tasting menu for $70 or try the a la carte bar menu at Momofuku Seiobo.
+If you plan carefully, you can dine at Sydney’s top restaurants on a budget.
+Rockpool has a $25 lunch special of a wagyu beef burger and a glass of wine while weekday lunch at Glass Brasserie is a very reasonable $29.
+Sit at the bar at Bennelong and try the chef’s tasting menu for $70.